dihan922/unblocked/README.md

 # Unblocked

-A website to aid choreo block and freestyle dancing
+A website to aid dancers with choreo block and freestyle dancing

+## Acknowledgements
+The website concept and outreach with testers was contributed by Jayden Pagsolingan.

+## Future Plans
+Since the current website uses pure JavaScript, I plan to overhaul the site using the MERN stack.
+This overhaul will allow for better data management and open the door for integrating an AI API.

 ## Getting Started